 ON-SITE PCDOC files conversion / transfer / recovery (mobile)

 We have an established system of site work which has met security requirements of Military, Health Care, Telecoms and Financial Institutions.
-We have undertaken extraction and conversions of PCDOC to TIF and PDF in Ireland (Dublin) and Denmark (Copenhagen), as well as locations in UK.
-Our on site procedures mean no data leaves site and has been successfully used to minimise your organisation's internal authorisations to allow the work to be easily conducted while safeguarding data confidentiality.
+We have undertaken extraction and conversions of PCDOC to TIF and PDF in UK, and abroad in Ireland (Dublin) and Denmark (Copenhagen).
+Our on site procedures mean no data leaves site, it is simple to implement, and minimises your organisation's internal authorisations for safeguarding data confidentiality.

-Release data from the PCDOC Vendor Locked format for interoperability purposes so that it is accessible for converting and migrating to modern systems such as NAS drives and cloud storage.
+Release data from the PCDOC cache storage format for interoperability purposes so that it is accessible for converting and migrating to modern systems such as NAS drives and cloud storage.

-We also eliminate the need for the PCDoc USB dongle and continual licensing costs allowing free access to your data.
+The work is conducted offline without the need to access the PCDoc software.
 We can customise database output and document naming / formats to suit your new system.
 We use in-house engineering for speedy modifications and customisations.